 Question #1 – The higher of either FIRM Map, ASCE 24-14 or 100-year Storm Elevation would be the

 DFE.
+The bottom of the lowest horizontal structural member of the lowest floor must be positioned at or above the higher of the elevations identified in 3109.3.3.
+In the example, the 100-year storm elevation, 17 ft NAVD, is the higher elevation.
+Based on the definition in Chapter 2 and ASCE 24, the “design flood elevation” is the water elevation if a community uses a flood hazard map other than the FEMA Flood Insurance Rate Map.

 Question #2 - The spaces below the DFE shall be used solely for parking of vehicles, building access or storage in residential homes and the allowed uses as per definition are applicable to commercial buildings.
+Enclosed areas below the elevations specified by 3109.3.3 are subject to the use limits in 3109.
+3.4 item #4.
+Enclosures below the 100-year storm elevation are limited to “allowed uses.”
+Enclosures below the ASCE 24 elevation are limited to parking of vehicles, building access, or storage.
+Most of the uses described in the definition “allowable uses” are commercial in nature.

 Question #3 - Breakaway walls would be required within the envelope of the structure as to minimize

 the obstruction of the flood waters and minimize the creation of debris which may impact the surrounding residences.
 If shear walls are used they shall be staggered as not to form a continuous wall or enclosure.
+Yes.
+3109.3.4 requires enclosures below the elevation required by 3109.3.3 to comply with the breakaway wall requirements of ASCE 24, except for shear walls.
+Shear walls shall comply with 3109.3.2.2, which limits the length and spacing of shear walls that are “not perpendicular to the shoreline.”

 Respectfully submitted, CL Contractors Corp